giuseppeandreozzi/Exercise_C-Sharp/README.md

 **Level 48 - Colored Console**<br/>
 A simple program to work with class library.
 The *Colored Console* project will use *ConsoleLibrary* (inside the directory *ClassLibrary*) as a class library to display some text to the console.

+**Level 48 - The Great Humanizer**<br/>
+A simple program to work with NuGet package.
+The program will use the package *Humanizer.Core* to display the DateTime in a human-readable message.